 If you’re looking to get in—or stay in—shape, the Weed Physical Arts Center features a weight room and fitness center, along with a gymnasium and an auxiliary gym.

 The student-run Campus Activities Board always has something for students to do.
-A diverse contingent of solo musicians and groups—such as the Gym Class Heroes—have performed at Keuka College as have some of the country’s finest up-and-coming comedians.
+A diverse contingent of solo musicians and groups have performed at Keuka College as have some of the country’s finest up-and-coming comedians.
 Films are screened regularly during the academic year—tickets and popcorn are free.